MicrosoftDocs/cpp-docs/docs/overview/how-to-report-a-problem-with-the-visual-cpp-toolset.md

   Dr2    = 0000000000000000  Dr7    = 0000000000000000
 ```

-If incremental linking is enabled and the crash occurred only after a successful initial link, (that is, only after the first full linking on which subsequent incremental linking is based) please also provide a copy of the object (.obj) and library (.lib) files that correspond to source files that were modified after the initial link was completed.
+If incremental linking is enabled and the crash occurred only after a successful initial link, (that is, only after the first full linking on which subsequent incremental linking is based,) also provide a copy of the object (.obj) and library (.lib) files that correspond to source files that were modified after the initial link was completed.

 #### Bad code generation

 Bad code generation is rare, but occurs when the compiler mistakenly generates incorrect code that will cause your application to crash at runtime rather than detecting this problem at compile-time.
 If you believe the problem you are experiencing results in bad code generation, treat your report the same as a [Backend (code generation) crash](#backend-code-generation-crash).

-For this kind of crash please provide a [Link repro](#link-repros) if you are using Link-Time Code Generation (LTCG), enabled by the **/GL** command-line argument to cl.exe.
-Please provide a [Preprocessed repro](#preprocessed-repros) if not.
+For this kind of crash, provide a [Link repro](#link-repros) if you are using Link-Time Code Generation (LTCG), enabled by the **/GL** command-line argument to cl.exe.
+Provide a [Preprocessed repro](#preprocessed-repros) if not.

 ## How to generate a repro